 Overview of Tolleson Private Wealth Management

-The largest wealth management firm in Dallas, Tolleson Private Wealth Management currently has about $5.6 million in assets under management.
-It is a wholly owned subsidiary of Tolleson Wealth Management, of which John Tolleson is the majority owner.
+One of the largest wealth management firms in Dallas, Tolleson Private Wealth Management is a wholly owned subsidiary of Tolleson Wealth Management, of which John Tolleson is the majority owner.

 What types of clients does Tolleson Private Wealth Management serve?

-All of the firm’s clients are located in the Dallas area, though Tolleson is registered to work with investors in other states.
+The firm has zero individual clients who are not high net worth investors.
+All of the firm’s clients are located in the Dallas area, although Tolleson is registered to work with investors in other states.